amillerb/fta-liftandshift-dcmigration/doc/devops-iac-redeployment.md

 #### [prev](./devops-iac-redeployment.md) | [home](./welcome.md)  | [next](./devops-iac-testing.md)

-This section outlines the steps needed in order to execute an Azure DevOps Pipeline with the appropriate tasks needed for VM Redeployment/Rehosting.
+This section outlines the steps needed in order to setup an Azure DevOps Pipeline with the appropriate tasks needed for VM Redeployment/Rehosting.

 ## 1 Pre-Requisites